 If you need more details about how to check your website compatibility with a specific PHP version, please read our wiki guide.

-If you wish to change to a more recent PHP version, you can do it in the AlternC interface by clicking on the domain (1), and then on modify (2) to affect a subdomain locally hosted.
+If you wish to change to aanother PHP version, you can do it in the AlternC interface by clicking on the domain (1), and then on modify (2) to affect a subdomain locally hosted.

-Then you in the domain interface, you can click on "http locally hosted php 7.0" (1) and then (2) cut and paste the directory in which the files are hosted.
+Then you in the domain interface, you can click on "http locally hosted php 8.1" (1) and then cut and paste the directory in which the files are hosted (2).

-You'd then need to click on the save link at the bottom of the page.
+You then need to click on the "Edit the subdomain" button.
 Changes will be applied in the next 10 minutes.
 If you have questions on the process, please contact us!

 Important: if your domain's DNS servers are managed externally to our hosting service, you will need to apply a change to the external DNS servers for the change to become visible.
 The sub-domain will then need to point the one of the following IP addresses: